 The graduate students in our Clinical Science program are the backbone of the program.
-The program has 20-25 active graduate students at any one time, and all students are actively involved in the research labs, staffing the training clinic, and assisting in course instruction.
-The quality of our students is evidenced by their high-level of research productivity (see table below) and their success on the internship and job market, including a 100% match rate to APA-accredited, APPIC internships for the past 15 years.
+The program has 20-25 active graduate students at any one time, and all students are actively involved in research labs, staffing the training clinic, and assisting in course instruction.
+The quality of our students is evidenced by their high-level of research productivity and their success on the internship and job market, including a 100% match rate to APA-accredited, APPIC internships in the past 15 years.

 We are delighted that you are considering applying to MSU's Clinical Science Program!